One man’s perspective on spirituality, religion, & God

 — Miguel Ruiz, The Four Agreements

 When the accretion of dogma, tradition, division, cultural specificity, rigid interpretation, etc. are stripped away from religious and spiritual teachings, we are left with basic universal spiritual principles (aka, recovery principles).
 The initial realization of such an incredibly beautiful truth just might bring about a spiritual experience.
 Those “a-HA!” moments are welcome ones, to say the least.
+Such moments certainly qualify as spiritual experiences.

 One of the simplest ways to communicate the relationship of religions, spiritual paths, truth, reality, knowledge, science, etc. is through the use of Venn diagrams.
 (Remember those intersecting circles from math class?)
 Envision them as a bunch of circles – one circle for each religious tradition or spiritual path.
 Where these circles intersect – that is, the area they share in common or are in agreement – is perhaps where the truth of universal spiritual principles can be found.
 These practical, experiential aspects of belief systems are what really matter, IMHO.